 - 1. If there is a question about authenticity, then the class teacher shows the suspect work to the Curriculum Leader (Head of Department). - 2.
 The Curriculum Leader (Head of Department) will collect all supporting data and collate and outline areas of discrepancy and gather all possible evidence - 3.
 Curriculum Leader (Head of Department) will complete academic misconduct form and meet with the Principal's Nominee. - 4.
-The Principal's Nominee will interview the student and make a decision about whether Academic misconduct has taken place and if so the level/severity of Academic Misconduct. - 5.
-The student, Curriculum leader (Head of Department) and parents will be informed of the decision. - 6.
+The HOD or teacher of students will interview the student and decide about whether Academic misconduct has taken place and if so the level/severity of Academic Misconduct. - 5.
+The HOD will give the completed forms to the principal's nominee during a meeting to discuss next steps. - 6.
+The student, Curriculum leader (Head of Department) and parents will be informed of the final decision. - 7.
+Formal letter sent to parents and student and form signed by student - 8.
 Students may use the appeals process if they want to query the decision of the Principal's Nominee.